xipki/xipki/README.md

   - X.509 CRL v2 (RFC5280)
   - Direct and indirect CRL
   - FullCRL and DeltaCRL
+  - Customized extension to embed certificates in CRL
   - CMP (RFC 4210 and RFC 4211)
   - API to specify customized certificate profiles
   - Embedded support of XML-based certificate profile